MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 5. The ratification of the new Constitution was achieved by means of some Compromises:

--   The socalled "" (proposed by Sherman of Conngreat compromiseecticut), leading to the birth of the two bodies of the US Congress: House of the representative And the Senate
+-   The socalled "Great compromise" (proposed by Sherman of Conngreat compromiseecticut), leading to the birth of the two bodies of the US Congress: House of the representative And the Senate

 -   A compromise dealing with slavery: “Who counts as a person in representation and taxation?”
 It was agreed that slaves couted $\frac35^{th}$ of a person